JeffreySarnoff/FastRationals.jl/README.md

 This work stems from a [discussion](https://github.com/JuliaLang/julia/issues/11522) that began in 2015.

-The [rational compactifying algorithm](https://dl.acm.org/citation.cfm?id=2733711&dl=ACM&coll=DL) is in the ACM digital library.
+The [rational compactifying algorithm](https://dl.acm.org/citation.cfm?id=2733711&dl=ACM&coll=DL) paper is in the ACM digital library.

 ----